Ex-mayor, elected at age 23, gets 6 years in corruption case

 The judge agreed to toss six counts of wire fraud because of what he described as a lack of evidence about how the checks were processed.
 He also tossed two tax fraud counts because he said prosecutors didn’t prove that Correia willfully filed false returns.

-Correia remains convicted of more than a dozen counts of wire fraud, extortion and extortion conspiracy.
+Correia remains convicted of several counts of wire fraud, extortion and extortion conspiracy.
 The jury acquitted him on three counts, including accusations that he forced his chief of staff to give him half of her salary in order to keep her city job.

 For months after his arrest, Correia resisted calls to leave office and survived a bizarre election in March 2019 during which he was recalled by voters and reelected the same night.
 But after federal agents arrested him a second time — this time for the extortion scheme — he agreed in October 2019 to take a leave of absence.
 He was ousted by voters the next month.